 You are here

 Breezy is intended for jobs that need more memory per node than can be obtained on other WestGrid clusters (for example, the 48 GB of memory on a Grex node).
 Large OpenMP-based parallel programs are the expected type of Breezy workload.
+Serial jobs requiring more than about 4 GB can also be run on Breezy.

 Unlike most WestGrid systems, a separate request is required to obtain a WestGrid account on Breezy.
 If you think the software you would like to run is appropriate for Breezy, please write to email@example.com with a subject line of the form "Breezy account request (your_username)" with a request for an account and a mention of the software you propose to use.